TrevTV/AiPaperUtils/README.md

 ### Current Utilities
 - Settings
-  - App to force-open the official Android settings app instead of the locked down official app.
+  - App to force-open the official Android settings app instead of the AiPaper settings.